 - PVC shower curtains

 Note: The key is to use a thick material that will go all the way to the floor, as opposed to curtains, which are typically sized to fit the window.

 Window Insulation Film

-This is a fairly cheap option that also allows sunlight into your home.
+This is a fairly cheap window insulation option that also allows sunlight into your home.
 Window insulation film is a plastic shrink film that you can apply to the inside of your window.

 Tip #2: Cover openings

-There are probably a few places in your home where heat is escaping without you even noticing.
+There are probably a few places in your home where cold air is escaping without you even noticing.
 Some common examples are:

-- Chimney: Install a removable chimney balloon when you are not using your fireplace to prevent heat from escaping.
+- Chimney: Install a removable chimney balloon when you are not using your fireplace to prevent air from escaping.